Ambassador Faisal presents diplomatic credentials to German president

 BERLIN: Pakistan's newly appointed Ambassador to Germany Dr Muhammad Faisal has officially taken over diplomatic responsibilities in Berlin by giving a letter of credence to German President Frank-Walter Steinmeier, Geo News reported on Monday.

 The ceremony of diplomatic credentials was held at the official residency of German President known as Schloss Bellevue.
-The ambassador conveyed good wishes from the PM of Pakistan, Imran Khan, and the President of Pakistan, Dr. Arif Alvi, to the President of Germany.
+The ambassador conveyed good wishes from the Prime Minister of Pakistan, Imran Khan, and the President of Pakistan, Dr. Arif Alvi, to the President of Germany.

-In a brief encounter with the president, the ambassador addressed the importance of Pak-German relations.
-Dr. Faisal hoped that his tenure would be useful in putting German-Pakistan relationships on solid footings.